Skip to main content

 Influence on Cholesterol and Metabolism

-Your is inextricably linked to your cardiovascular health, and hormones are the primary regulators of your metabolism.
+Your metabolic health is inextricably linked to your cardiovascular health, and hormones are the primary regulators of your metabolism.
 Hormones like testosterone and thyroid hormone influence how your body processes and stores lipids (fats).
 Testosterone, for example, helps maintain a favorable cholesterol profile by contributing to lower levels of LDL (low-density lipoprotein) cholesterol and higher levels of HDL (high-density lipoprotein) cholesterol.

 Hormones also govern insulin sensitivity.
 When hormonal balance is disrupted, insulin resistance can develop, leading to elevated blood sugar and a higher risk of both type 2 diabetes and cardiovascular disease.